No items found.

 Zluri initiates this crucial phase by leveraging its sophisticated SMP to delve deep into your organization's SaaS technology.
 Collaborating closely with your team, Zluri ensures a comprehensive mapping of your SaaS stack using its platform, leaving no stone unturned.

-With access to a vast database encompassing over 225,000+ applications, Zluri employs five robust discovery methods.
-These methods range from single sign-on (SSO) and integration with financial and expense management systems to direct API integrations, optional desktop agents, and browser extensions.
+With access to a vast database encompassing over 225,000+ applications, Zluri employs nine discovery methods.
+These methods range from MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 Consider a multinational corporation with various departments using a multitude of applications.
 Zluri's discovery phase reveals that several teams across different regions use similar software for distinct purposes.
 This discovery allows for potential consolidation and significant cost reductions.